madalinagriza/flashfinanceUI/API spec.md

 }
 ```
 ---
 ### POST /api/User/all

-**Description:** Retrieves all user objects.
+**Description:** Retrieves a list of all users in the system.

 **Requirements:**
-- None.
+- (None, typically requires admin privileges not specified in the concept).

 **Effects:**
-- Returns a list of all user objects.
+- Returns an array of all user objects.

 **Request Body:**
 ```json